Dr Matthew Quaife

 15-17 Tavistock Place

 I have a keen interest in applying demand-side and behavioural economics to understand and solve public health problems.
-My research aims to explore how economic and econometric methods can be used to maximise the impact of HIV prevention programmes.
+My research aims to explore how economic and econometric methods can be used to maximise the impact of HIV and other public health programmes.
 My current interests include the use of quasi-experimental methods (including instrumental variables and synthetic controls), accounting for the external validity of discrete choice experiments in their practical application, and the integration of economic and mathematical models.

-I have recently returned from running two discrete choice experiments in South Africa which aim to assess demand for multipurpose HIV prevention products among general and high-risk populations.
-I am using uptake predictions from these experiments to construct impact and cost-effectiveness models to assess the potential of new products.
+I am involved in three discrete choice experiment projects in South Africa, Uganda, and Kenya.
+In general, these aim to assess demand for multipurpose HIV prevention products among general and high-risk populations.
+I use uptake predictions from these experiments to construct impact and cost-effectiveness models to assess the potential of new products.

-An additional strand of research explores incentives in the market for commercial sex, estimating how new HIV prevention products might change client and provider behaviours.
+An additional area of research explores incentives in the market for commercial sex, estimating how new HIV prevention products might change client and provider behaviours.
+I have used stated preference methods to estimate potental risk compensation as a result of new HIV prevention products, integrating these estimates into dynamic transmission models.

 I hold a joint appointment as a visiting researcher at Wits RHI, Johannesburg, and completed a secondment to the Behavioural Insights Team at Public Health England.